 The same rule applies to loans of less than $10,000 from employers to employees and shareholders, assuming they weren’t made to avoid paying taxes.

 In Publication 550, the IRS also described loans without significant tax effect, including:

 - Loans from a lender that are offered to the general public and are consistent with normal business practices.
 These might include things such as no-interest financing for furniture or an auto loan, or a waiver of interest on credit cards during an introductory period.

 - Loans that are used for the relocation of an employee.

-How Do I Calculate Imputed Interest?
+How To Calculate Imputed Interest

-- Short Term Loans: Loan terms of 3 years or less, including demand loans
+- Short-Term Loans: Loan terms of 3 years or less, including demand loans

-- Mid Term Loans: Loan terms between 3 years and 9 years in length
+- Midterm Loans: Loan terms between 3 years and 9 years in length

-- Long Term Loans: Loan terms greater than 9 years
+- Long-Term Loans: Loan terms greater than 9 years